E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: The Model

 \subsection{Preliminaries}

-\textbf{Notation and Input Feature Construction.} The ligand is treated as an atom-level molecular graph $\gGl$ where the edges denote chemical bonds.
+\textbf{Notation and Input Feature Construction.} Following~\citet{lu2022tankbind}, the ligand is treated as an atom-level molecular graph $\gGl$ where the edges denote chemical bonds.
 The ligand node features $\{\hl_i\}_{1\le i \le \nlig}$ are calculated by a TorchDrug~\citep{zhu2022torchdrug} implementation of the graph isomorphism network (GIN)~\citep{xu2018gin}, where $\nlig$ is the number of atoms in the ligand.
-Ligand coordinates are denoted as $\{\xl_i\}_{1\le i \le \nlig}$.
-Following~\citet{jing2020gvp} and~\citet{lu2022tankbind}, we represent the protein as a residue-level $K$-nearest neighbor graph $\gGp$.
+Ligand coordinates are denoted as $\{\xl_i\}_{1\le i \le \nlig}$. we represent the protein as a residue-level $K$-nearest neighbor graph $\gGp$.
 Each protein node $j \in \{1, \dots, \np\}$ has 3D coordinates $\xp_j$ (which corresponds to the position of the $\text{C}_\alpha$ atom of the residue), where $\np$ is the number of residues in the protein.
-The protein node features $\{\hp_j\}_{1\le j \le \np}$ are calculated with a geometric-vector-perceptron-based graph neural network (GVP-GNN).
+The protein node features $\{\hp_j\}_{1\le j \le \np}$ are calculated with a geometric-vector-perceptron-based graph neural network (GVP-GNN)~\citet{jing2020gvp}.
 For each protein residue-ligand atom pair $(i, j)$, we construct a pair embedding $\vz_{ij}$ via the outer product module (OPM) which takes in protein and ligand embeddings: $\vz_{ij} = \linear\left(\flatten\left( \linear(\hl_i) \bigotimes \linear(\hp_j) \right)\right)$.
 For notation consistency, throughout this paper we will use $i,k$ to index ligand nodes, and $j,k^\prime$ for protein nodes.

 \textbf{Problem Definition.} Given a molecular graph of the ligand compound and a fixed protein structure, we aim to predict the binding (docked) pose of the ligand compound $\{{\xl_i}^*\}_{1 \leq i \leq \nlig}$.
 We focus on \textit{blind} docking settings, where the binding pocket is not provided and has to be predicted by the model.

-In the \textit{blind re-docking} setting, the docked ligand conformation is given, but its position and orientation relative to the protein is unknown.
+In the \textit{blind re-docking} setting, the docked ligand conformation is given, but its position and orientation relative to the protein are unknown.
 In the \textit{flexible blind self-docking} setting, the docked ligand conformation needs to be inferred besides its position and orientation.
 The model is thus provided with an unbound ligand structure, which could be obtained by running the ETKDG algorithm~\citep{riniker2015ETKDG} with RDKit~\citep{landrum2013rdkit}.

 \textbf{Equivariance.} An important inductive bias in protein ligand docking is E(3) equivariance, \textit{i.e.}, if the input protein coordinates are transformed by some E(3) transformation $g\cdot\{\xp_j\}_{1\le j \le \np} = \{\mR\xp_j + \vt\}_{1\le j \le \np}, \forall j = 1 \dots \np$, the predicted ligand coordinates should also be $g$-transformed: $F(g\cdot \{\xp_j\}_{1\le j \le \np}) = g \cdot F(\{\xp_j\}_{1\le j \le \np})$, where $F$ is the coordinate prediction model.
 To inject such symmetry to our model, we adopt a variant of the equivariant graph neural network (EGNN) as the building block in our coordinate update steps~\citep{egnn}.